Protect yourself from tax scams

 - Caller ID spoofing - Scammers will change their caller ID numbers to make it look like the IRS or another agency is calling.
 The caller may use IRS titles and fake badge numbers to appear legitimate.
 They may use your name, address, and other personal information to make the call sound official.

 If you get a threatening phone call demanding payment over the phone or in a certain way, like through a debit card:

 - Don’t give out your personal or financial information

 - Don’t send any money by mail or online.
 Instead, contact the organization the caller says they’re from to check if it’s real.
 (Use the contact information you have, not the information the caller provided.)
 The IRS, a tax company, or state collections agency will verify if they actually called you and the reason for calling.

 When to report suspected fraud

-- Require that you pay your taxes a certain way, like with a prepaid debit card or wire transfer
+- Require that you pay your taxes a certain way, like with a prepaid debit card, gift card, or wire transfer.

-- Requires you to pay your taxes a certain way, like with a prepaid debit card or wire transfer
+- Requires you to pay your taxes a certain way, like with a prepaid debit card, gift card, or wire transfer.

-- Makes an unsolicited phone call to you and asks for your credit or debit card numbers over the phone
+- Makes an uninvited phone call to you and asks for your credit or debit card numbers over the phone.

 How to report suspected fraud